 I try not to get sucked into too many arguments about religion in my friends’ social media spaces because I never know how personally their friends and relatives will take the discussion.
-Arguing in the comment section of a blog or on Reddit is one thing, but when you’re on people’s Facebook walls you may be crossing their anxious mother, their racist uncle, or their well-meaning friend from high school days who truly believes the Illuminati are conspiring to wipe out 95% of the world’s population to make way for a coming alien invasion or whatever.
+Arguing in the comment section of a blog is one thing, but when you’re on people’s Facebook walls you may be crossing their anxious mother, their racist uncle, or their well-meaning friend from high school days who truly believes the Illuminati are conspiring to wipe out 95% of the world’s population to make way for a coming invasion by lizard people or whatever.

-But sometimes they say something that just touches a nerve, like the other day when one well-meaning friend of a friend insisted that anyone who doesn’t believe in God must be choosing not to believe.
+But sometimes they say things that touch a nerve, like when a friend of a friend recently insisted that anyone who doesn’t believe in God must be choosing not to believe.
 It was very important to her to insist on that.

-This irks me to no end.
+This irks people like me to no end.
 I want to explain both why it’s so wrong and why it bothers me so much, because I know I’m not alone in this.
+Once I’m done explaining things from my perspective, I’ll try to unpack what’s going on in a second post.

 When Did I Start Believing?